GRAMBOS34/Rowan-bragging-detector/README.md

 2) Sees if the message contains any words that might suggest bragging i.e. "Donut", "Steak", "Ate", etc.
 3) Assigns the whole message a confidence value to determine how sure it is that he's bragging
 4) Returns whatever I put as the response

+#TO CLARIFY
+#This program will only detect one person's messages